AC21009BASH/Assignment/README.md

 # Assignment To-Do

-[checkbox:unchecked] 1.
+- [ ] 1.
 Add File To Repository
-  [checkbox:unchecked] 1.1 Create a new file
+  - [ ] 1.1 Create a new file
-  [checkbox:unchecked] 1.2 Add existing file to repository
+  - [ ] 1.2 Add existing file to repository